BuildAPKs/buildAPKs/var/conf/README.md

 	Usage: `_AT_ user/repo commit`

-Adding information to CNAMES, ONAMES, UNAMES and the corresponding ma.bash file will enhance this project.
+Adding information to CNAMES, ONAMES, UNAMES and the corresponding ma.bash file shall enhance this project.
 The file ~/buildAPKs/.gitmodules has information about the repository associated with any particular ma.bash file.
-For the curious, the `_AT_` function is located in `grep -r _AT_ ~/buildAPKs/scripts/` after the first APKs have been built and the corresponding submodules have been cloned.
+The `_AT_` function is located in `grep -r _AT_ ~/buildAPKs/scripts/` after the first APKs have been built and the corresponding submodules have been cloned.

 These files contain duplicate names: CNAMES, ENAMES, ONAMES, UNAMES and ZNAMES.
 File rm.dups.bash has more information.
 The following files are located in ~/buildAPKs/var/conf/ and their purpose is listed below: